 - Underline the importance of evidence in effectively tackling IWT and showcase existing research with real-world impact

 - Promote cross-sector collaboration to use reliable evidence to increase the effectiveness of IWT actions

 - Provide policy-relevant and evidence-based suggestions on how to tackle IWT

-This Evidence to Action event will cover the full range of areas in which research can support action, explicitly reaching across IWT stakeholder groups to learn from experience and build collaborations that can inform policy and action.
-We aim to be inclusive and seek a diversity of approaches and perspectives.
+This Evidence to Action event covered the full range of areas in which research can support action, explicitly reaching across IWT stakeholder groups to learn from experience and build collaborations that can inform policy and action.
+We aimed to be inclusive and sought a diversity of approaches and perspectives.

 More info on the panel discussions here.